SplitMAC: Wireless Split Learning over Multiple Access Channels: Simulation Results

-Figs. \ref{fig:IID_MNIST} and \ref{fig:non_IID_MNIST} compare the test accuracy versus training latency for different SL frameworks using the IID and non-IID MNIST datasets, respectively.
-Similarly, Fig. \ref{fig:CIFAR10} compares the test accuracy versus training latency for different SL frameworks using the non-IID CIFAR-10 dataset.
-Our simulation results show that SplitMAC with $K=4$ achieves the fastest convergence speed among all the considered SL frameworks, regardless of the datasets and their settings.
 These results clearly demonstrate the superiority of SplitMAC as a viable solution to reduce the training latency of SL.
-Our simulation results also show that the clustering-based SL frameworks (i.e., SplitMAC and Cluster FL) provide higher test accuracy than the vanilla SL framework.
+Our simulation results also show that the clustering-based SL frameworks (i.e., SplitMAC and Cluster SL) provide higher test accuracy than the vanilla SL framework.
 These results demonstrate that the cluster-wise training approach is more beneficial for reducing the SL latency compared to a sequential training approach.
-Although both SplitMAC and Cluster FL adopt the cluster-wise training approach, SplitMAC outperforms Cluster FL for the same cluster size $K$.
+Although both SplitMAC and Cluster SL adopt the cluster-wise training approach, SplitMAC outperforms Cluster SL for the same cluster size $K$.
 This fact implies that the performance gain of SplitMAC is not solely due to the cluster-wise training approach, but also from the latency-reduction strategies employed in SplitMAC, including simultaneous transmission over multiple access channels.
 It is also notable that the clustering-based SL frameworks converge faster in the IID setting compared to the non-IID setting.
 This difference arises because aggregating independently-updated device-side models within the same cluster is more effective when the dataset is IID.

+Fig. \ref{fig:impact_of_Q} compares the test accuracy versus training latency for the proposed SplitMAC framework with different values of $Q$ using the IID and non-IID MNIST datasets.
+Fig. \ref{fig:impact_of_Q} shows that SplitMAC with $Q=1$ significantly outperforms SplitMAC with $Q=2$.
+Recall that the lower the value of $Q$, the more frequently the server-side model is updated.
+Therefore, our result demonstrates that the frequent local updates of the server-side model effectively improve the convergence speed of SplitMAC, which is one of the key features of our framework discussed in Sec.
+III-A.

+Fig. \ref{fig:impact_of_K} compares the test accuracy versus training latency for different SL frameworks with various cluster sizes using the non-IID dataset.
+To observe the effect of various $K$, we set the number of devices to $N=24$.
+SplitMAC consistently achieves quicker convergence compared to Cluster SL across various $K$ values.
+Notably, SplitMAC with $K=6$ exhibits the fastest convergence.
+Furthermore, while Cluster SL undergoes the degradation of convergence speed as $K$ increases, the convergence speed of SplitMAC is relatively robust to the change in $K$.
+This robustness validates that the server-side model update of SplitMAC enhances the model training performance even with large $K$.